 Covert recordings: does the end justify the means?

 Covert recording is featuring increasingly in both employment and personal injury law – and the ramifications of recent decisions are yet to be fully played out.
 Two recent cases consider the issue from both sides in the workplace; Phoenix, featured covert recording by an employee and López considered covert surveillance by employers.

 Generally, in employment tribunal proceedings, covert recordings of workplace discussions are likely to be admissible unless there is a legal basis for their exclusion such as privilege or public policy.
 Covert recordings by employees have been the subject of a number of EAT decisions.
 From Amwell, which appeared to set a high standard, emphasising the importance of public policy and the relevance of whether the discussions were ‘open’ or otherwise, to Fleming which re-stated the importance of the public interest in preserving privacy, however found on its particular facts, that the private deliberations were not expressly ‘private’.
 Further, the Grand Chamber of the ECtHR’s long-awaited decision in López, provides a useful analysis of the factors relevant to the justification of an employer’s covert surveillance of employees.

 Phoenix: employee’s covert recording

-|In deciding whether to make a reduction to the claimant’s basic award, the tribunal decided to reduce the basic and compensatory award by an additional 10% in light of the covert recording.
+During the course of tribunal proceedings, it emerged that Mrs Stockman had made a covert recording of a particular meeting.
+The tribunal found that she did not make the recording for the purposes of entrapment or attempted entrapment; rather, that she was flustered at the time and uncertain if the device would record; she created a transcript because of her legal obligations under the tribunal’s disclosure process.
+In deciding whether to make a reduction to the claimant’s basic award, the tribunal decided to reduce the basic and compensatory award by an additional 10% in light of the covert recording.
 The respondent appealed and the claimant cross-appealed.
 Among the issues arising, was whether the tribunal had erred in law in its approach to covert recording.

 - the purpose of the recording; this ‘may vary widely from the highly manipulative employee seeking to entrap the employer to the confused and vulnerable employee seeking to keep a record or guard against misrepresentation’;

-• the extent of the employee’s blameworthiness; this ‘may vary from an employee who has specifically been told that a recording must not be kept, or has lied about making a recording, to the inexperienced or distressed employee who has scarcely thought about the blameworthiness of making such a recording’;
+- the extent of the employee’s blameworthiness; this ‘may vary from an employee who has specifically been told that a recording must not be kept, or has lied about making a recording, to the inexperienced or distressed employee who has scarcely thought about the blameworthiness of making such a recording’;

-• what is recorded; this ‘may vary between a meeting concerned with the employee of which a record would normally be kept and shared in any event, and a meeting where highly confidential business or personal information relating to the employer or another employee is discussed’; and
+- what is recorded; this ‘may vary between a meeting concerned with the employee of which a record would normally be kept and shared in any event, and a meeting where highly confidential business or personal information relating to the employer or another employee is discussed’; and

-The EAT noted that, in its experience, it was ‘still relatively rare for covert recording to appear on a list of instances of gross misconduct in a disciplinary procedure;
+- any evidence of the attitude of the employer to such conduct (HH Judge Richardson, para 78).
+The EAT noted that, in its experience, it was ‘still relatively rare for covert recording to appear on a list of instances of gross misconduct in a disciplinary procedure; but this may soon change’ (para 78).

-|intention ‘that said, we consider that it is good employment practice for an employee or an employer to say if there is any to record a meeting save in the most pressing of circumstances; and it will generally amount to misconduct not to do so’|

-|but this may soon change’ (para 78).
 The EAT went further and stated: ‘That said, we consider that it is good employment practice for an employee or an employer to say if there is any intention to record a meeting save in the most pressing of circumstances; and it will generally amount to misconduct not to do so’ (para 79).

 In terms of the effect on the assessment of compensation, the EAT held that the tribunal had not misapplied the test as to whether or to what extent it is just and equitable to make an award in light of subsequently discovered conduct.

 López: covert video surveillance by the employer